 The gasket around the bowl has come away in places, meaning that dust and moisture has been able to enter the lantern.

 Opening the bowl shows a real mess of cables entering the lantern.
 The fragments of plastic at the other end are the remains of one of the terminal blocks - the plastic has perished from the years of heating.
-The rest of the terminal block is also very brittle and will be replaced for safety.
+The rest of the terminal block is also very brittle, and will be replaced for safety.
 Visible towards the front of the lantern, cast into the canopy, is 'P224'.

 A spare bowl came with the lantern in case the existing bowl cannot be used for whatever reason.